Asad-Shahid/Intelligent-Task-Learning/README.md

 The adapted policy can grasp the moving cube in 30 mints of retraining.
 ![](adapted_policy.gif)

-Before, het base grasping policy trained on a static cube is not able to grasp the moving cube.
+Before, the base grasping policy trained on a static cube is not able to grasp the moving cube.
 ![](base_policy.gif)

 # Simulation